-Its organizer and creator is prof. Arkadiusz Grossman.
-The research fields initiated by the Professor and developed by his colleagues and followers mainly include: praxeological aspects of
+Its organizer and creator is Prof. Arkadiusz Grossman.
+The research fields initiated by the Professor and developed by his colleagues and followers mainly include:

-the management of the institution, research methodology of organisational structures, praxeological approach to the decision-making processes, methodology of studying the capital groups,
+praxeological aspects of the management of the institution, research methodology of organisational structures, praxeological approach to the decision-making processes, methodology of studying

-modern management concepts, using the agility criteria for human resources management and assessment of the personnel function, organisational behaviour and organisational culture issues
+the capital groups, modern management concepts, using the agility criteria for human resources management and assessment of the personnel function, organisational behaviour and organisational